hpi-swa-teaching/CalDavClient/packages/SCM-AgendaView.package/SCMAgendaViewDay.class/README.md

-A container that holds one or more events that happen on one day in agenda view.
+A container that holds the events happening on one day as well as a TextMorph stating the date of that day.